 The nomination discusses the intricate Ownership / Management relationship that makes the Chautauqua District unique.
 The City of Boulder owns all the land (approximately 40 acres) that comprises Chautauqua Park.
 Of this land, the city leases 26 acres to the non-profit Colorado Chautauqua Association (CCA).
 The Auditorium, Dining Hall, Academic Hall, Community House, Columbine Lodge, Missions House, Preservation Office (Primrose Apartments) and 61 cottages are part of the CCA leasehold area.
 An additional 38 privately-owned cottages are located within the district boundaries.
 The private owners own the physical improvements on the city-owned / CCA-leased land2.
 Figure 8 below outlines the property management for the Chautauqua site.
-CCA manages the majority of the land within the district comprising the Chautauqua Green, the playground, and a tennis court.
-Open Space and Mountain Parks (OSMP) manages the area east of Chautauqua Reservoir Road, south of the district edge and west of Bluebell Road, with a small section of OSMP to the east of Bluebell between the road and the cottages.
+CCA manages the majority of the land within the district boundaries, Boulder Parks and Recreation Department manages the land to the north of the district comprising the Chautauqua Green, the playground, and a tennis court.
+Open Space and Mountain Parks (OSMP) manages the area east of Chautauqua Reservoir Road, south of the district edge and west of Bluebell Road, and the cottages. with a small section o of OSMP to the east o f Bluebell between the road